Tricuspid valve regurgitation

-To diagnose your condition, your doctor may review your medical history and conduct a physical examination.
+If you are having symptoms that suggest a heart condition, your doctor may review your medical history and conduct a physical examination.

 Your doctor may order several tests to diagnose tricuspid valve regurgitation, determine the severity and cause of your condition, and develop an appropriate treatment plan.
 Tests may include:

 Your doctor may also order a transesophageal echocardiogram.
-In this test, your doctor inserts a tube with a tiny sound device (transducer) into the part of your digestive tract that runs from your throat to your stomach (esophagus).
+In this test, a doctor inserts a tube with a tiny sound device (transducer) into the part of your digestive tract that runs from your throat to your stomach (esophagus).
 Because the esophagus lies close to your heart, the transducer provides a detailed image of your heart.